 Karthik Viswanathan

-I am a final-year PhD student at the University of Amsterdam in the Institute of Physics, working on the interpretability of large language models application.
-Prior to this, I was working on analyzing the large scale structure of the universe using topological data analysis.
+I recently completed my PhD at the University of Amsterdam in the Institute of Physics on geometric and statistical physics-based methods for interpretability of large language models.
+Prior to this, I was working on analyzing the large-scale structure of the universe using topological data analysis.

-My interdisciplinary journey began with competitive programming, progressed through developing machine learning models as a surveillance analyst at Goldman Sachs, and was enriched during my master’s in theoretical physics.
-My cross-domain exposure has allowed me to transition smoothly across disciplines, enabling meaningful contributions to both practical implementations and theoretical investigations in scientific research.
+My interdisciplinary journey began with competitive programming, progressed through developing machine learning models as a surveillance analyst at Goldman Sachs, and continued with my master’s in theoretical physics.
+This cross-domain experience has enabled me to transition smoothly across disciplines and contribute to both practical implementations and theoretical research.

 I’m currently seeking research roles in AI interpretability and safety.
 If you feel my background would be a good fit, please feel free to email me.